OxCGRT/covid-policy-tracker/README.md

 ## Sample analysis

-Several examples of the type of analysis enabled by OxCGRT:
+Here are several examples of the type of analysis enabled by OxCGRT:

 ![World map of current stringency](images/OxCGRT_worldmap_stringency.png)